-Balance & Finish: Complex with a lingering, sweet finish
+Balance & Finish: Fairly complex with a gently spicy finish

-Grower: Producers organized through Subak Abian (SA) a traditional structure of farmer organization in upland Bali
+Grower: Coffee producers organized through Subak Abian (SA) a traditional structure of farmer organization in upland Bali

 Region: Kintamani Highlands of Central Bali, Indonesia